opsani/soobench/README.txt

   make install

-Other build options are available.
 Further build options are available.
 Check the output of

   make